HaronK/BinaryDigger/README.md

 specific interface for the main application to access hierarchical data.
 Scripter (script based plugin) is also dynamic library which loads external scripts to parse data.

+In current state Gui supports only view mode for data file.

 ## Screenshots

 ![Compiled plugin](images/BinaryDigger1.png "Compiled plugin")